 Domain names are Internet resources assigned to various companies around the world.
-A company can own multiple domain names which can be used for various purposes of the business (ex. for main website, for clients portal, for supplier applications, etc).
+A company can own multiple domain names which can be used for various purposes of the business (e.g. for the main website, for clients portal, for supplier applications, etc.)

 Finding all the domain names owned by a company is an important step in the information gathering phase of a penetration test or during bug bounty activities.
 This is because these associated domains could expose resources of the company which are less secure than the ones sitting on the main domain.